-For many companies, offering a properly designed multi-tender loyalty program could be the key to revitalizing transaction volumes and gaining deeper understanding of your customers’ purchasing behavior.
+For many companies, offering a properly designed multi-tender loyalty program could be the key to revitalizing transaction volumes and gaining a deeper understanding of your customers’ purchasing behavior.

 The goal of your loyalty program should be to identify your best customers, regardless of their tender preferences, and to create a value proposition that encourages repeat purchasing.
 If you limit their method of spend, you’re also limiting their allegiance to your brand.

-Imagine a loyalty program that could build business with all of your customers and create a significant opportunity to heighten their loyalty to you and to your brand.
+Imagine a loyalty program that could build the business with all of your customers and create a significant opportunity to heighten their loyalty to you and to your brand.